by John Willacy

 Before we go any further I should point out that this piece is written specifically from the point of view of blending sea kayaks and wings together to gain sea kayak performance.
 This is not an argument for/against wings per se, nor is it a guide to wings for any other environment or discipline, it’s written specifically with UK sea kayak paddling in mind.

 A question that is often asked on the edge of the Performance Sea Kayaking world is – should I paddle wings?
 Closely followed by – so which wings should I buy?

 For me, the first was a question I asked when I was preparing for an attempt on the Anglesey Circumnavigation record, back in 2005.
 I had been paddling wings on white-water for about 15 years at that point, but I was still unsure whether they would provide a useful advantage in the specific world of sea paddling.
 The boats were heavier and the waves came from more directions!

 So first I asked around to see if I could find an answer.
 The underlying consensus was that they were not a good option for sea paddling – though nobody could really explain why.
 This left me a little confused, they were common place and worked well for racing on white-water (WW).

 So I dug a little deeper, with advice from more performance orientated paddlers, and various figures were then banded about: 2%, 10% even 15% faster than flats.
-Significant figures, though I heard plenty of opinions I didn’t really come across any reliable figures.
+Significant figures; however though I heard plenty of opinions I didn’t really come across any substantiated figures.